MaterializeInc/materialize/doc/user/content/sql/drop-index.md

 Alternatively, you can also [`CREATE INDEX`](../create-index) to materialize any view.

-Dropping the only index on a materialized view does not remove the view entirely; it merely transforms it to a non-materialized view.
+Removing the only index on a materialized view does not remove the view entirely; it merely transforms it to a non-materialized view.

 ## Examples

-### Drop indexes (no dependencies)
+### Remove an index with no dependent objects

 ```sql
 SHOW VIEWS;